-- (1) Strengthen nuclear science and engineering instruction in the curricula of colleges and universities that do not own research reactors (hereby referred to as "User Institutions"); - (2) Increase opportunities for collaboration among faculty and students on nuclear science and engineering; - (3) Improve public awareness and understanding of nuclear science, engineering, and technology through research reactor visits and other outreach opportunities; and - (4) Engage with underrepresented communities to promote nuclear science, engineering, and technology to educate and recruit the next generation nuclear energy workforce.
+- (1) Strengthen nuclear science and engineering instruction in the curricula of colleges and universities that do not own research reactors (hereby referred to as "User Institutions"); - (2) Increase opportunities for collaboration among faculty and students on nuclear science and engineering; - (3) Improve community awareness and understanding of nuclear science, engineering, and technology through research reactor visits and other outreach opportunities; and - (4) Engage with historically underrepresented communities in science, technology, engineering, and mathematics (STEM) to promote nuclear science, engineering, and technology to educate and recruit the next generation nuclear energy workforce.

-Examples of activities of interest for this FOA could include nuclear science laboratories to supplement nuclear engineering, physics, or chemistry courses; tours for classes and student groups; science teacher workshops in nuclear science; or other activities that share one institution's research reactor infrastructure with other communities or educational institutions.
+Examples of activities of interest for this FOA could include nuclear science laboratories to enhance nuclear engineering, physics, or chemistry courses; providing reactor tours student groups; science educator workshops in nuclear science and community groups.
+The program will support public community engagements between university research reactor facilities and external participants working to increase opportunities for participants to advocate for nuclear science, engineering, and technology.
 University research reactors could also be used as versatile neutron sources and in specialized research projects.
-By increasing access to these facilities among colleges and universities, there is a potential for collaboration and cross-pollination in education and research opportunities for pre-college, undergraduate, and graduate students, as well as university faculty members.
+By increasing access to these facilities among colleges and universities, there is a potential for collaboration and crosscutting innovation in education and research opportunities for pre-college, undergraduate, and graduate students, as well as university faculty members.

-During fiscal year (FY) 2024, the Department of Energy (DOE) anticipates that approximately \$1,000,000 will be available for this FOA.
+During fiscal year (FY) 2025, the Department of Energy (DOE) anticipates that approximately \$1,000,000 will be available for this FOA.
 Universities and colleges with nuclear research reactor(s) are hereby referred to as "Host Institutions" in this FOA.